Neil Armstrong: Test pilot

 Following his graduation from Purdue, Armstrong became an experimental research test pilot.
 He applied at the National Advisory Committee for Aeronautics (NACA) High-Speed Flight Station at Edwards Air Force Base.
 NACA had no open positions, and forwarded his application to the Lewis Flight Propulsion Laboratory in Cleveland, where Armstrong made his first test flight on March 1, 1955.
 Armstrong's stint at Cleveland lasted only a couple of months before a position at the High-Speed Flight Station became available, and he reported for work there on July 11, 1955.

 On his first day, Armstrong was tasked with piloting chase planes during releases of experimental aircraft from modified bombers.
 He also flew the modified bombers, and on one of these missions had his first flight incident at Edwards.
 On March 22, 1956, he was in a Boeing B-29 Superfortress, which was to air-drop a Douglas D-558-2 Skyrocket.
 He sat in the right-hand co-pilot seat while pilot in command, Stan Butchart sat in the left-hand pilot seat flying the B-29.

 As they climbed to 30000 ft, the number-four engine stopped and the propeller began windmilling (rotating freely) in the airstream.
-Hitting the switch that would stop the propeller's spinning, Butchart found it slowed but then started spinning again, this time even faster than the others; if it spun too fast, it would break apart.
+Despite hitting the switch that would normally stop the propeller's spinning, Butchart watched it slow before speeding up again on its own accord even faster than the others; if it spun too fast, it would break apart.
 Their aircraft needed to hold an airspeed of 210 mph to launch its Skyrocket payload, and the B-29 could not land with the Skyrocket attached to its belly.
 Armstrong and Butchart brought the aircraft into a nose-down attitude to increase speed, then launched the Skyrocket.
 At the instant of launch, the number-four engine propeller disintegrated.
 Pieces of it damaged the number-three engine and hit the number-two engine.
-Butchart and Armstrong were forced to shut down the damaged number-three engine, along with the number-one engine, due to the torque it created.
+Butchart and Armstrong were forced to shut down the damaged number-three engine, along with the number-one engine, because of the torque it created.
 They made a slow, circling descent from 30000 ft using only the number-two engine, and landed safely.